Gravicode/due-javascript/README.md

 This page assumes the user is already familiar with Javascript and there is a development machine that is already setup to build and run Javascript programs.
 No changes are needed there but we are using Microsoft Visual Studio Code as a personal preference.

+##### Hello World

+Just clone this repo, and open duelink.html with your fav browser for the sample app using DUE JS Library

 ##### Tip

 If this is the first time you use your device, start by visiting the [Hardware](https://duelink.com/hardware/intro.html) page and load your device with the appropriate firmware.
 The [Console](https://duelink.com/software/console.html) is also a great place to start.